 Here’s how it works

 A modern contact center helps mortgage companies bring diverse channels – self-service, voice, web and SMS chat, and social media support – together on a single platform.
 The self-service option, for instance, is a great way to provide answers to commonly asked questions or resolve routine issues autonomously.
 30% of customers look for answers online, before they call.
-Self-service empowers such customers to find answers on their own, before they seek real time help such as webchat, voice or SMS chat.
+Self-service empowers such customers to find answers on their own, before they seek real-time help such as webchat, voice or SMS chat.
 Once a customer turns to chat or voice, the chat component of the solution leverages analytics to understand not only the context but also customer’s emotions and preferences to drive the next-best action.

 On the other hand, should your customers choose to engage with you on social media (one-third of customers prefer using social media customer care services to telephone or email2), the social media monitoring and management component takes over.
-The solution tracks metrics such as average and first response times, and helps agents proactively add value to customer conversations through analytical insights.
+The solution tracks metrics such as average and first response times, and helps associates proactively add value to customer conversations through analytical insights.
 It can also automatically update conversation status, and prioritize posts based on customer influence score, ensuring high levels of customer satisfaction and effective online reputation management.

-At a time when 85% of organizations expect their customer contacts to become more complex3, an omni-channel contact center is the key to superior customer satisfaction and business outcomes.
+At a time when 85% of organizations expect their customer contacts to become more complex3, an omnichannel contact center is the key to superior customer satisfaction and business outcomes.
 It helps mortgage companies proactively listen, respond, analyze and act – to not only resolve issues but also identify sales leads and cross-selling and upselling opportunities.
 While your company may not enable every channel, it’s important to integrate the channels you choose to deploy, helping customers transition from one channel to another without missing a beat.